hydratk/resoncalc/README.md

 # resoncalc
-Calculate eigenstates for onedimensional potential.
+Calculate bound states and resonances for potential.

 ## User manual